This program is best for pre-K - 5th Grade.

 (Please Note: If heavy morning traffic will make it difficult for me to reach your school, I will need either a late starting time or lodging close to your school.
 It’s the school’s responsibility to provide nearby lodging.)

 Yes, I am willing to travel.
-I am currently booking programs in Georgia, Alabama and the Carolinas.
 For an-out-of-state visit, I charge $600 for a one-day visit, plus lodging & transportation.

 (Please Note: It’s the school’s responsibility to provide nearby lodging and transportation.)